Tineg: Government

+Local government

 Tineg, belonging to the lone congressional district of the province of Abra, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Elected officials

 Attractions

-There are several waterfalls in Tineg, which include the Cabato Falls, Guirem Falls, and Anito Falls.
+There are several waterfalls in Tineg, which include the Cabato Falls, Guirem Falls, Anito Falls, and Kaparkan Falls.

 In Tineg, cottage industries are predominant: such as bamboo and rattan crafts.
 It also has a number of forest resources such as wood, bamboos (like buho, bayog, and hiling), pine, rattan, and tiger grass.

+Education

+The Tineg Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.